Uncertainty in predicting the stochastic gravitational wave background from compact binary coalescences: Combining uncertainties in modeling the astrophysical GWB

 The resulting spectra are presented in~\cref{fig:CBCfull}, which illustrates both the individual realizations and the 90\% credible band for the three classes of CBCs, alongside the fiducial models introduced earlier.
-In the bottom right panel of~\cref{fig:CBCfull}, we show again the 90\% credible bands of all CBC backgrounds, together with the $2\sigma$ power-law integrated (PI) curves~\cite{Thrane:2013} from the stochastic cross-correlation search following the third observing run~\cite{LVK-isotropic-o3:2021}, as well as the projected sensitivity for one year of coincident observation at O5 sensitivity~\cite{O5-ligo-psd,O5-virgo-psd} with upgraded Advanced LIGO detectors (A+)~\cite{aplus_design} and Virgo detector (V+)~\cite{VIRGO:2023}.
-We note that while a detection of the combined background with O4 sensitivity is unlikely, we start probing the interesting regime, if the detectors reach the sensitivity projected for O5.
+In the bottom right panel of~\cref{fig:CBCfull}, we show again the 90\% credible bands of all CBC backgrounds, together with the $2\sigma$ power-law integrated (PI) curves~\cite{Thrane:2013} from the stochastic cross-correlation search following the third observing run~\cite{LVK-isotropic-o3:2021}, as well as the projected sensitivity for one year of coincident observation at O5 sensitivity~\cite{O5-ligo-psd,O5-virgo-psd} with upgraded Advanced LIGO detectors (A+)~\cite{aplus_design} and the Virgo detector (V+)~\cite{VIRGO:2023}.
+The PI curve indicates the sensitivity to a power-law signal integrated over the entire frequency band at a given confidence level (here, $2\sigma$).
+If a signal lies above the PI curve, it would be detectable with at least $2\sigma$ confidence.
+We note that while a detection of the combined background with O4 sensitivity is unlikely, we start probing the interesting regime if the detectors reach the sensitivity projected for O5.
+A detection or nondetection of a stochastic background carries important implications for population models.
+In the case of a nondetection, certain combinations of parameters governing the merger rate and source properties could be excluded.
+Nevertheless, because the background depends on numerous parameters and various modeling assumptions, isolating individual constraints remains difficult.